Rosetta Translate ¶

 The Filter Bar is made up of the following components:

-button allows users to select sample files from their desktop and store them either on the server or in their browser on their computer.
-The decision to store on the server or not depends on whether the Upload to server
+The Upload button allows users to select sample files from their desktop and store them either on the server or in their browser on their computer.
+The decision to store on the server or not depends on whether the Save In My Workspace checkbox beneath the Upload button is ticked.

 The File Explorer View is split up into Group Rows and Sample File rows.